Scotland, Orkney Islands Mainland, August, 2014

 Historic Orkney - The Mesolithic Through the Norse Invasions

-The first settlers were hunter-gatherers in the Mesolithic age, prehistory, the time line extending through the Norse Invasionss in the 700's.
-Follow this link for detailed information on each age.
+The first settlers were hunter-gatherers in the Mesolithic age, prehistory - 7000 TO 4000 BCE, extending through the Norse Invasions in the 700's.
 In France I touched a Roman wall, 1600 years old.
 I thought I knew "old", naive.

 The Standing Stones o' Stenness, photo above, upper left.
 The site's been carbon dated to around 3000 B.C.
 Now that's old requiring a recalibration of my sense of time.
 Given the ravages of time, and the occasional farmer removing other stones with dynamite, these three stones of the main circle have done well.
 Upper right, Skara Brae, the remains of a Mesolithic village buried until winds and tides uncovered it in the mid 1800's.
 The complexity of the village structures, defensive walls, bed frames, storage cabinets and hearths, the fine stonework, combined require a reevaluation of the brutish stereotype of early peoples.
 In the photo lower right, another in the Rock Goddess photo series begun during our 2008 Scottish hiking vacation.
 Bottom center, living quarters interior at the Skara Brae site.
 In this photo a stone bed frame right center, grinding mill, hearth and mantle piece, center top to bottom and closet, lower left.
 Photo above, lower left, two travelers not quite as old as the stone behind them.